 This is the color used for the course symbols (lines, circles and numbers)

-This is the color used for the "Fence" out-of bounds symbol
+This is the color used for the "Permanent Out-of bounds" symbol

 This is the base color used for the control descriptions